Hispanos of New Mexico

-The Hispanos of New Mexico (New Mexican Spanish: Neomexicanos or Nuevomexicanos), or commonly New Mexican Hispanics, are a Hispanic ethnic group originating in the historical region of Santa Fe de Nuevo México, today the US state of New Mexico (Nuevo México), southern Colorado, and other parts of the Southwestern United States including Arizona, Nevada, Texas, and Utah.
+The Hispanos of New Mexico, also known as New Mexican Hispanics or Nuevomexicanos, are a Hispanic ethnic group originating in the historical region of Santa Fe de Nuevo México, today the US state of New Mexico (Nuevo México), southern Colorado, and other parts of the Southwestern United States including Arizona, Nevada, Texas, and Utah.
 They are descended from Oasisamerica groups and the settlers of the Viceroyalty of New Spain, the First Mexican Empire and Republic, the Centralist Republic of Mexico, and the New Mexico Territory.

 The descendants of these New Mexican settlers make up an ethnic community of approximately 340,000 in New Mexico, with others throughout the historical Spanish territorial claim of Nuevo México.
 Alongside Californios and Tejanos, they are part of the larger Hispanic community of the United States, who have lived in the American Southwest since the 16th century.
 These groups are differentiated by time period from the population of Mexican Americans that arrived after the Mexican–American War and later Mexican Revolution.
-They also differ genetically in their Indigenous heritage, as Mexican Americans tend to be more related to Mesoamerican groups, whereas New Mexicans are more often related to Oasisamerican Indigenous peoples of the North American Southwest.
+They also differ genetically in their Indigenous heritage, as Mexican Americans tend to be more related to Mesoamerican groups, whereas New Mexicans are more often related the Indigenous peoples of the North American Southwest.

 New Mexican Hispanos speak New Mexican English, New Mexican Spanish, or both bilingually.
-Culturally they identify with the culture of New Mexico, practicing Pueblo Christianity, and displaying patriotism in regional Americana through pride for cities and towns such as Albuquerque and Santa Fe.
+Culturally they identify with the culture of New Mexico and displaying patriotism in regional Americana through pride for cities and towns such as Albuquerque and Santa Fe.
 Further cultural expression includes New Mexican cuisine and the New Mexico music genre, as well as Ranchero and US Route 66 cruising lifestyles.

 Term

 In New Mexico, the predominant term for this ethnic group is hispano in Spanish and Hispanic in English, analogous to californio and tejano.
 In New Mexico, the Spanish-speaking population (of colonial descent) was always proportionally greater than those of California and Texas.
 The term is commonly used to differentiate those who settled the area early, around 1598 to 1848, from later Mexican migrants.
 It can also refer to anyone of "Spanish or Indo-Hispanic descent native to the American Southwest."
-A rare term is the New Mexican Spanish term Neomexicanos, and the more modern Nuevomexicano, but either term is relatively uncommon within New Mexico outside of educational purposes.
-A exonym is the term Novomexicanos which is an never used in New Mexico.
+Another term is Nuevomexicano, which is relatively uncommon but still in use.
+The New Mexican newspaper La Voz del Pueblo (1888-1927) used the terms hispano-americano, nuevomexicano, and neomexicano, the last of which fell entirely out of usage in New Mexican Spanish by the time of Rubén Cobos' A Dictionary of New Mexico and Southern Colorado Spanish and became an exonym used sparingly by a few Anglo scholars outside of New Mexico in the late twentieth century.
+However, the Diccionario de la lengua española still includes these rarely-used terms neomexicano and neomejicano.